atile4/major-comparison-UCI/README.md

 - If there are no overlapping courses under a major's subheader, that subheader will still be printed out with no distinction.

 - If, on the UCI website, courses are listed in different tables, the program will only read the first table.

-- Cannot exit out of the program during a "compare" operation

--